rubymonolith/nopassword/README.md

 3. **Password fatigue** - People get tired of creating passwords for a website.
 Its a breath of fresh air when they can plugin an email address, get a code, and not have to manage yet another password.

 ## Security

 It's paramount to understand how your authentication systems are working so you can assess whether or not the risks they present are worth it.
+Codey is no different; it makes certain trade-offs that you need to assess for your application.

 ### How it works

 1. User requests a code by entering an email address.
 The email address is validated based on if its well-formed or not.
 No other validations take place.

-2. If the email address is well-formed, Rails attempts sends an email to that address with the code.
+2. If the email address is well-formed, Rails generates a random 6 digit number and a salt.
+The 6 digit number is emailed to the end-user and the salt is persisted in the browser they're using to login to the application.

-3. Rails also encrypts the email address via a `Codey::Secret`, which can only be decrypted with the code emailed to the user.
-Additionally, a salt is created that's stored in the users browser that is also used as the key to find the secret on the server.
-The combination of the code and the salt, provided by the user, is what's needed to unlock the secret.
+3. Rails also encrypts the email address via a `Codey::Secret`, The combination of the code and the salt, provided by the user, is what's needed to unlock the secret.

-4. The user receives the email, views the code, and either enters or copies it into the text field.
+4. The user receives the email, views the code, and enters it into the open browser window.
-  1. If they enter the wrong code, the remaining attempts is decremented.
+  1. If they enter the wrong code, the `remaining_attempts` field is decremented.
 If they exhaust all attempts, they have to request a new code and start the process over.
+  2. If the end-user waits until after the `expires_at` field to enter the, they have to request a new code and start the process over.
-  2. If the user enters the correct code, the code is deemed authentic and the flow is allowed to continue.
-The secret that's unlocked then becomes available to the server and can be deemed as authentic, provided the developer used a proper side-channel that's reasonably secure for the risk profile.
+  3. If the user enters the correct code within the alloted `remaining_attempts` and `expires_at`, the `data` from the `Secret` is decrypted and made available to your application.

+Worth noting; none of the steps above require a cookie to function properly.

 ### Features